-To react to events in JavaScript, we must first associate it with an event handler that will execute when the event occurs.
+To react to events in JavaScript, we first need to associate an event handler that will execute when the event occurs.

-That is, we need to define a function that we want to trigger when the event happens.
-And somehow, we have to associate this function with the event.
+That is, we must define a function that we want to be triggered when the event happens.
+And, somehow, we have to associate this function with the event.

 This can be done in several ways:

-The recommendation is addEventListener.
-But let’s look at each of them,
+The recommended one is addEventListener.
+But let’s look at each of them.

 One of the simplest ways to add an event is directly in the HTML using the onclick attribute or any other event attribute.